jgehrcke/gipc/docs/index.rst

 enabling gevent-cooperative waiting for child termination.

-For the sake of gevent-cooperative inter-process communication, gipc uses efficient pipe-based data transport channels with non-blocking I/O. Of course, gipc takes care of closing dispensable pipe handles (file descriptors) in the parent as well as in the child after forking.
+For the sake of gevent-cooperative inter-process communication, gipc uses efficient pipe-based data transport channels with non-blocking I/O. gipc takes care of closing dispensable pipe handles (file descriptors) in the parent as well as in the child after forking.

-Overall, gipc main goal is to allow for the integration of child processes in your gevent-powered application via a simple API -- on POSIX-compliant systems as well as on Windows.
+Overall, gipc's main goal is to allow for the integration of child processes in your gevent-powered application via a simple API -- on POSIX-compliant systems as well as on Windows.